 Monthly RV site rentals usually need you to commit to a contract or lease, anywhere from three to 12 months in duration or longer.
 This ensures that the RV park or campground gets its dues and you don’t have to worry about someone snatching up the best parking spot in the park or campground.

-RV site rentals vary in price depending on everything from the location in the park itself to what’s included with the rental, such as hook-ups, satellite TV, and Wi-Fi.
+RV site rentals vary in price depending on everything from the location in the park itself to what’s included with the rent, such as hook-ups, satellite TV, and Wi-Fi.
 Depending on where in the country you travel, you may find monthly RV rentals to be more expensive closer to tourist destinations and National Parks than further out of the way.

 Weigh the pros and cons of what the monthly site rental offers in amenities versus what your motorhome or trailer does.
-If you can go without some luxuries at the site because your RV provides them, you’ll save even more money long-term on-site rentals with lesser amenities.
+If you can go without some luxuries at the site because your RV provides them, you’ll save even more money long-term on-site rentals with fewer amenities.

 Need help renting an RV park or campground site?
 Read this expert guide here to get started.